AndreRudolph/impulsephp-doc/docs/views.md

 A view must start with an opening impulse tag and must be closed with a closing impulse tag.

+### Custom attributes
+Each component within a view can be extended by custom attributes.
+These attributes may be used to customize special components for e.g. specific processing with the component.

+-- example with custom attributes

 ### Nesting views

 The framework also provides a possibility to nest views: